-Stark is quite good at screwing up without help though.
-As the intro begins, he's checking in with a client - Melissa van Helsing - who has asked him to do some trivial task for ridiculous amounts of money.
-They say you shouldn't look a gift horse in the mouth, but they don't say that about femme fatale types in sleazy futuristic bars for one very good reason - they could well be vampires.
+Stark is quite good at screwing up without help.
+As the intro begins, he's checking in with a client—Melissa van Helsing—who has asked him to do some trivial task for ridiculous amounts of money.
+They say you shouldn't look a gift horse in the mouth, but they don't say that about femme fatale types in sleazy futuristic bars for one very good reason—they could well be vampires.
 And she is.

 No. Her beardy dad shows up and bites him instead.
 Poor, poor Ransom Stark.

 The catch is that like a lot of cybergames, the world lacks much immediate resonance.
 It's tough to know what does what, what jargon actually refers to, and how the systems work.
 Even if it's not mechanically difficult, it has to be made to seem more than it actually is.
 Case in point, decking into computers to do hacking.
-On consoles, ice worlds and forced scrolling stages were the pinnacle of face-palming annoyance.
-On PC, we had representations of cyberspace so annoying, it's almost a shame Internet Explorer 6 didn't quite manage to hang on until the end of civilisation.
+In console games of the time, ice levels and forced scrolling stages were the pinnacle of face-palming annoyance.
+On PC, we had representations of cyberspace so annoying, it's almost a shame Internet Explorer 6 didn't manage to hang on until the end of civilisation.